zinuhe/Go-WebServer/README.md

 # Golang WebServer
 Simple Golang WebServer

 Webserver is running.
-Try interacting with it using curl
+One can interacting with it using curl

 ```console
 curl http://localhost:3080